wayne923/leetpython/docs/The-1hr-Guide-To-Python/02_Python Data Types/10_Dictionary.md

+---
+title: "Dictionary"
+description: "Explore the power and flexibility of Python dictionaries.
+Learn how to create, manipulate, and access data using key-value pairs, and discover the various operations and methods available for working with dictionaries."
+keywords: [Python dictionary, key-value pairs, dictionary creation, dictionary manipulation, dictionary access, dictionary operations, dictionary methods, unordered collection, mutable objects, data retrieval]
+---

 # Dictionary
 A dictionary in Python is a mutable object that stores an unordered pair of keys and values, called key-value pairs, where each key is mapped to a specific value.
 It is defined using curly braces `{}`, with keys and values separated by a colon `:`.